SonataFlow plugin for Knative CLI

 Enter the following command to deploy your workflow project:

-Also, ensure that you have access to your cluster and your cluster can access the generated container image.
+Deploy a workflow project, you must specify a namespacekn workflow deploy --namespace <your_namespace>Also, ensure that you have access to your cluster and your cluster can access the generated container image.
 For more options with

-.You can use the
+deploycommand use[-h|--help].You can use the

-command line if you want to use a complex deployment setup for your workflow project.
+kubectlcommand line if you want to use a complex deployment setup for your workflow project.

 Creating a Quarkus Workflow project using Knative CLI

-to scaffold a new Quarkus Workflow project in your current directory.
+After installing the SonataFlow plugin, you can use the quarkus create command with kn workflow to scaffold a new Quarkus Workflow project in your current directory.

-command sets up a SonataFlow Quarkus project containing minimal extensions to build a workflow project.
-Also, the generated workflow project contains a "hello world" workflow.sw.json
+The quarkus create command sets up a SonataFlow Quarkus project containing minimal extensions to build a workflow project.
+Also, the generated workflow project contains a "hello world" workflow.sw.json file in your ./<project-name>/src/main/resources directory.

 -

-SonataFlow plug-in for Knative CLI is installed.
-For more information about installing the plug-in, see Installing the SonataFlow plug-in for Knative CLI.
+SonataFlow plugin for Knative CLI is installed.
+For more information about installing the plugin, see Installing the SonataFlow plugin for Knative CLI.

 -